-- 1. Initiate span check through one of the channels described above.
+1. Initiate span check through one of the channels described above.
 The instrument is forced to span check operation.
-After a few seconds the message, "SPAN" appears on the transmitter LCD.
-The measured concentration should come to zero, which indicates that the process absorption signal is properly subtracted. - 2.
-Start flushing the internal cell with the span gas.
+After a few seconds the message "SPAN" appears on the transmitter LCD.
+The measured concentration should come to zero, which indicates that the process absorption signal is properly subtracted.

+- 2. Start flushing the span cell with the span gas.
 Use moderate flow rates (approximately 1 2 l/min) to avoid pressure build-up in the cell. - 3.
 Measure span concentration. - 4.
 Remove any residual span gas from the flow through span cell by flushing it with Nitrogen or air. - 5.
-Set the instrument back to normal operation (remember to use the same channel as used for initiating span mode). - 7.2 Span and zero check with internal sealed cell
+Set the instrument back to normal operation (remember to use the same channel as used for initiating span mode).